aimeos/aimeos-symfony/README.md

 ## Hints

 To simplify development, you should configure to use no content cache.
-You can do this by adding these lines to:
+You can do this by adding these lines to `./config/packages/aimeos_shop.yaml`:

-- Symfony 3: `./app/config/config.yml`
-- Symfony 4: `./config/packages/aimeos_shop.yaml`

 ```yaml
 aimeos_shop: